Camsuhesky/FinalProjectComputer/README.md

 # FinalProjectComputer
 This project explores the historical development and significance of UNIX and Linux operating systems.
-It delves into their foundational roles in modern computing, highlighting their influence on contemporary technologies such as Git version control and Red Hat Enterprise Linux (RHEL).
+It dives into their roles in modern computing, discussing their influence on technology such as Git version control and Red Hat Enterprise Linux (RHEL).
 ## Project Objectives

 - Analyze the core functions of the UNIX kernel.